 - 6 large eggs

-- 8 slices bacon cooked until crisp and drained on paper towels
+- 8 slices bacon cooked until crisp then drained on paper towels

 - 8 cups lettuce frisée, green leaf, red leaf, romaine or desired mix